rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 }
 ```

-If the `Scientist` is updated successfully, send back a response with the
-updated `Scientist` and a 202 `accepted` status code:
+If the `Actor` is updated successfully, send back a response with the updated `Actor` and a 202 `accepted` status code:

 ```json
 {